 Caitlin Magarity Class of 2012

 Music had always been a big part of Caitlin Magarity’s life.
 Growing up, Magarity played violin, piano, guitar and also sang.
-When an internship opportunity with Los Angeles-based Remote Control Productions arose, the junior cinema and digital arts major jumped at the chance.
+When an internship opportunity with Los Angeles-based Remote Control Productions arose, the junior cinema arts major jumped at the chance.

 Remote Control Productions is associated with illustrious composer Hans Zimmer, who wrote scores for some of the most successful movies in the last decade, including Christopher Nolan’s The Dark Knight, Michael Bay’s Transformers and Nolan’s Inception.
 The internship would prove to be the perfect opportunity for Magarity to meld her passion for cinema and her love for music.